rose-pine/neovim/readme.md

 ## Options

-> Options should be set before the colorscheme
+> Options should be set before colorscheme

 ```lua
 -- Set variant